Why Recurrent Yeast Infections Require a Different Approach

 First off, is it really a yeast infection?

-If yeast treatments don’t work, this is the first thing we have to ask ourselves.
-Did vaginal swabs show yeast or come back clear of it?
-If they came back clear then here are some options.
+If yeast treatments don’t work, the first thing we have to ask ourselves is: Did vaginal swabs show yeast or come back clear of it?
+If they came back clear, then here are some options.

 Repeat the swab

-Lab tests aren’t fool-proof, sometimes mistakes are made and sometimes yeast fails to show up on a particular swab but does show on the next one.
+Lab tests aren’t foolproof.
+Sometimes, mistakes are made, and yeast fails to show up on a particular swab but does show up on the next one.

 - bacterial overgrowth (bacterial vaginosis)